kdoore/1335GitBook/lerpcolor-and-map.md

 Hue >= 255  corresponds to Red
 Hue <= 0    correspond to Red

 Problems occurred when we reached hue values greater than 255, as all shapes were then colored red.
 We could create our own work-arounds, such as using modulus to insure hue values stayed in 0-255 range.
 Other problems occurred if we wanted to have colors that varied in all HSB parameters.

 ```
-//Code Snippets - Initial Attempt
+//Code Snippets - Initial Attempt - Increment Hue
   int hue = 50;
     for( int i=0; i< numShapes; i++ ){
        shapes[i] = vertexPattern( size, hue);